We use sanctions to prevent human rights abuses and corruption, through imposing a financial cost on the perpetrators.

 For more information see:

-- Briefing: Our UK Global Human Rights Sanctions Briefing, co-published with Human Rights First and our Factsheet on the UK’s Use of Coordinated Magnitsky Sanctions
+- Briefings: Our UK Global Human Rights Sanctions Briefing, co-published with Human Rights First and our Factsheet on the UK’s Use of Coordinated Magnitsky Sanctions

 - Submission template: Our template for NGO submissions to the UK Global Human Rights Sanctions regime